MatthewWid/Whirl/doc/documentation/systems.md

 Create a tween on an object.

+Tweens cannot modify nested properties of an object.
+To modify a nested object then you must create a separate tween for that object itself.

 ```javascript
 // Create a tween using the Tween Manager
 [game].tweenManager.create([object], [from], [to], [time], [presets])